extrabacon/google-oauth-jwt/README.md

 ### Querying Google APIs with "request"

-In this example, we use a modified instance of [request](https://github.com/mikeal/request) to query the Google Drive API.
-The modified request module handles the token automatically using a `jwt` setting passed to the `request` function.
+In this example, we use a modified instance of [request](https://github.com/mikeal/request) to query the Google Drive API. `request` is a full-featured HTTP client which will be augmented with Google OAuth2 capabilities by using the `requestWithJWT` method.
+The modified module will request and cache tokens automatically when supplied with a `jwt` setting in the options.

 ```javascript
 // obtain a JWT-enabled version of request